MartinWeindel/kudu-rpm/README.md

 # Installation of Apache Kudu
 ## Download
-The latest RPM package is available from the [download page](https://github.com/MartinWeindel/kudu-rpm/wiki/Download).
+The latest RPM package is available from the [release page](https://github.com/MartinWeindel/kudu-rpm/releases).

 ## Prerequisites
 - CentOS 7